Check out the new, mobile-friendly WineSpectator.com!

 Winemaking: Largely synonymous with "Vinification," winemaking is the process by which harvested grapes are crushed, fermented (and otherwise manipulated through yeast inoculations, temperature control, punch-downs, pump-overs, racking, oak-chip additions, filtering, etc.), aged in barrel, steel tank or other vessel, and finally bottled.

-Appassimento: Italian term for drying harvested grapes, traditionally on bamboo racks or straw mats, for a few weeks to concentrate the sugars and flavors.
-This process is used in making Amarone.
+Appassimento: Italian term for drying harvested grapes, traditionally on bamboo racks or straw mats, for a few weeks up to several months to concentrate the sugars and flavors.
+This process is used in making Amarone, Recioto and Sforzato.

 Oxidative: Refers to winemaking practices that deliberately expose the wine to oxygen, such as the use of open-top fermentors and racking.
 Traditional winemaking exposes the wine to some air, but does not result in oxidized notes.
 An aggressively oxidative approach can result in nutty notes, as seen in wines such as Sherry or vin jaunes from the Jura.